abbreviatedman/spellbound/data/quotes.md

 579
 00:27:19,974 --> 00:27:22,756
 - What?
-- Uh, just the... the song.
+- Uh, just the… the song.

 580
 00:27:22,762 --> 00:27:26,825
-- Not Todd has a fetish for...
+- Not Todd has a fetish for…
 - E.

 581